AI-native manufacturing intelligence, built for the kinetic age.

 Material costs spike.
 You find out at invoicing.

 15 hours making fixtures.
-No place to record it in rigid systems.
-No idea which jobs made money.
+Nowhere to record it, or which jobs made money.

 Your estimating system thinks setup takes three hours.
-Reality: eighteen hours of fixture work, programming, and first article inspection buried in 'miscellaneous.'
+Reality is 18 hours of fixture work, programming, and first article inspection buried in "miscellaneous."
 You're quoting blind.

 Factory floor to cloud layer.
 Single-tenant or air-gapped.
 Your infrastructure, your control.